-The course spans one year, with two intensive residential periods at the IWP center outside Chiang Mai, Thailand – July 9-28, 2013 and ten days in June 2014.
-The interim time (August 2013 – May 2014) is designed to include participant self-study, small group study, and an independent project that will be presented during the second residential period.
+BEST is founded on the pillars of non-violent activism, spiritual practice, and anti-oppression feminism.
+It is intended to support participants’ integration of spiritual practice and social action, grounded in structural analysis and an understanding of the interdependence of personal transformation and structural change.
+BEST spans one year, with two intensive residential periods at the IWP center outside Chiang Mai, Thailand – July 1 – 21, 2016 and ten days in June 2017.
+The interim time (August 2016 – June 2017) is designed to include participant self-study, small group study, and an independent project that will be presented during the second residential period.
 The intention is to form a strong community/sangha among participants as they journey through the yearlong program together.

 The course aims to: